 In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.
-They must hold to the mystery of the faith with a clear conscience.
-Additionally, they must first be tested.
-Then, if they are above reproach, let them serve as deacons. ~ 1st Timothy 3:8-10
+They must hold to the mystery of the faith with a clear conscience. ~ 1st Timothy 3:8

 My Message today deals with the very touchy subject of substance abuse and alcoholism.
 Clearly, I feel the need to make it known that I do not encourage or advise anyone who identifies with being a recovering alcoholic or drug addict to drink or use substances.